 Once the diagnosis has been made, the next decision is whether medicine is an option.
 This depends on:

-- The degree of cognitive impairment
+- The degree of physical and cognitive impairment

 - Ability to tolerate antiparkinsonian medicine